pallets/click/docs/quickstart.rst

 *   `Building Command Line Applications with Click
     <https://www.youtube.com/watch?v=kNke39OZ2k0>`_

-Examples of Click applications can be found in the documentation as well as in the github repository together with readme files:
+Examples of click applications can be found in the documentation as well as in the GitHub repository together with readme files:

 *   ``inout``: `File input and output
     <https://github.com/mitsuhiko/click/tree/master/examples/inout>`_